-Offers for the HSBC Premier World Elite Mastercard® credit card, HSBC Premier World Mastercard® credit card and The Ritz-Carlton™ Credit Card are not available through this site.
-All information has been independently collected by AwardWallet and has not been reviewed or provided by the card issuer.
+Offers for the Bank of America® Premium Rewards® Elite Credit Card, The Ritz-Carlton™ Credit Card, HSBC Premier World Elite Mastercard® credit card and HSBC Premier World Mastercard® credit card are not available through this site.
 Some offers may have expired.
-Please see our card marketplace for available offers.
+Please see our card marketplace for available offers

 No doubt that one of the least enjoyable parts of air travel is airport security.
 However, there's a straightforward way to speed your way through Transportation Security Administration (TSA) checkpoints: TSA PreCheck.
 For a minimal cost — or free if you use the right card — you can enroll in TSA PreCheck to speed through airport security.

-PreCheck just got a bit more valuable today with the addition of four more participating airlines:
+PreCheck just got a bit more valuable today with the addition of two more participating airlines: Caribbean Airlines and RED Air.

 Page Contents